michaelloughnane/bitcamp-devops-6-course/responses/02_workflow-triggered.md

 Super awesome job so far!

-Do you remember what our workflow trigger was?
+Do you remember what the workflow trigger was?

 ```yaml
 on: